iamDyeus/KnickAI/README.md

 * For major changes, please discuss on [discussions](https://github.com/iamDyeus/KnickAI/discussions) about what you would like to change.
 * Try to add useful comments
 * Please make sure to update tests as appropriate.
-* If you can, then you should join the discord server [here](https://discord.gg/2X4WThB64b)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)